Part of:The essential guide to employee well-being

 1. A holistic approach

 Well-being is an expanded view of health and wellness.
-It moves beyond physical markers to include emotional, mental, financial and other aspects of being healthy and happy.
-This also means business and HR leaders need to realize these facets extend beyond the nine-to-five, especially now, when the work-life lines have blurred for so many.
+It moves beyond physical markers to include emotional, mental, financial and other aspects of a healthy and happy employee experience.
+This also means business and HR leaders need to realize these facets extend beyond the nine-to-five, as work and personal responsibilities increasingly intersect.

 Leaders often think of employee well-being strategies as just serving the employee, said Jes Osrow, co-founder of HR consultancy The Rise Journey, based in New York.
 For efforts to work, companies need to remember they're serving the entire person.